Quarterly Results

 Finance income

-Finance income increased by S$450,000 from 1H2023 to 1H2022 mainly due to the increase in deposit interest rates as well as increase in funds placed in fixed deposits.
+Finance income decreased by S$0.1 million from 2H2023 to 2H2024 mainly due to the lower average deposit rate for 2H2024 as compared to 2H2023 and a decrease in funds placed in fixed deposits.

 Finance costs

-As a result of the foregoing, the profit before income tax from operations of S$2.2 million for 1H2023 was 11.9% higher than that for 1H2022.
+As a result of the foregoing, the Group incurred a loss before income tax from operations of S$6.4 million for 2H2024 as compared to a profit before income tax of S$0.5 million for 2H2023.

 Share of profit of associate